jxaxmxixn/Simple-Tabs-Extension-For-Google-Chrome/README.md

 *Enjoy!*

+ -Jamin

-This is one of my many "for fun" projects I do when I can't seem to focus on what I should be doing, so that I can get my brain into the zone to focus on what I should be doing.
+*This is one of my many "for fun" projects I do when I can't seem to focus on what I should be doing, so that I can get my brain in the zone to focus on what I should be doing.*